Skip to main content

 The Faculty Mentors...

-• Meet with the Research Scholar frequently.
+• Meet with the RCPRS students frequently.

 Program Components

-• By their junior year, we expect that students will have developed a solid relationship with a faculty mentor and be well-established on a project.
-Seniors will present a poster at the RCPRS Senior Expo in the spring.
-Many RCPRS seniors complete an honors thesis, which is strongly encouraged by RCPRS.
+• Many RCPRS seniors complete an honors thesis, which is strongly encouraged by RCPRS.
 Students are required to follow the guidelines for honors theses set by their college or department.

 Monetary Support

-• Each Rawlings Cornell Presidential Research Scholar has access to up to $8,000 in a Research Support Account (RSA) that can be used to pay for expenses associated with their research.
-Research Scholars admitted as juniors receive up to $5,000 toward research expenses.
+• Most RCPRS student has access to up to $8,000 in a support account that can be used to pay for expenses associated with their research.

-• Students eligible for financial aid receive up to $4,000 per year in loan reduction.
+• Students eligible for financial aid may receive up to $4,000 per year in loan reduction.

 Email: rcprs@cornell.edu